ideamarketfit/dev-playbook/seo-page/1-seo-page-implementation.md

 This guide explains how to implement SEO-optimized collection and individual pages with internationalization (i18n) support in a Next.js 14+ project.
 While we use a tool page as an example, this pattern can be applied to any page type (templates, blog posts, landing pages, etc.).

+## Landing Page with i18n Overview

+This guide also includes patterns to implement a fully internationalized landing page, covering middleware, translation loading, language switching, page structure, and reusable templates for rapid development.

 ## Database Schema

 The SEO pages follow a consistent pattern where content is stored with language-specific columns.
 Here's an example using a `page` table: